Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 The United States could also be ideal for Asian expats.
 Depending on your home country, however, you may face language or cultural barriers.
 You might need to go through stricter legal processes if you want to stay in the country long-term.

-Is the United States safe?
+Is the US safe?

 Overall, the U.S. is considered a safe country.
 The Government of Canada lists the country’s Risk Level as ‘normal.’
 The FBI also indicates that national violent crime decreased by 1.7% last year.